grannycart/cue-sheets/README.md

 	* You don't have to commit anything to memory explicitly -- that's what the cue sheet is for!
 	* But you want all your cues to make *sense* relative to the map.
 * And finally, before you go riding, you might want to make sure you have a map as a backup in case you get off track with your cues.
 Your phone is the obvious backup here.
 But don't dismiss paper maps.
 I almost never bring my phone on rides, and paper maps have saved me from brutal detours a number of times.

+## Formatting your cues (in Vim)
+* In text editor (I use vim):
+	* Join distance lines onto directions lines (J in vim)
+	* Add count of steps by selecting all the lines and then doing ```:'<,'>!cat -n``` (some cleanup with ctrl-v might also be necessary to deleted extra space around numbers).
+		* Alternatively, Put in * [ ] At front of every line to get checkboxes instead of numbers.
+(Use ctrl-v to select vertically and then I to insert for every line)
+		* This can be useful if you are checking off as you go.
+		* But generally numbers will make it easier to track where you are.
+		* (Apparently Latex doesn't understand markdown numbers+checkboxes, so you have to choose one or the other.)
+	* If, like me, you occasionally see the world in reverse when facing south and find yourself taking your other left or your other right, consider using vim's find-and-replace to convert Google's turn directions to arrows:
+		* ```:%s/Turn left/<=/g```
+		* ```:%s/Turn right/=>/g```
+		* (There's probably also some cool unicodey way to do this.)
+	* You can tighten up the cues slightly more by removing the extraneous 0s in front of the decimal mileage indicators:
+		* ```:%/\ 0./\ ./g```
+* You can just stop here and compile with all of Google's prolix directions (and built-in ads).
+But I recommend spending some time cleaning them up.

 ## Folding the paper